 Beabulls will do most of their shedding during the spring and fall.
 Professional grooming is not likely to be necessary for this crossbreed, and a dog brush will help remove loose hair with a weekly brushing, except during shedding season when you may have to brush twice a week.
 Dogs might be susceptible to problems with their facial skin because of their wrinkles.

 Getting your puppy used to as many new experiences as possible is essential for a well-adjusted dog.
-The more encounters your puppy has with new people and things, the less upsetting unfamiliar things will be for them.
+The more encounters your puppy has with new people and things, the less upsetting unfamiliar things will be.

 Beabulls are a breed unlikely to have aggression issues, making them excellent choices for families with children.
 Kids living with any type of dog need to understand how to treat the dog respectfully.

-- Meagles are similar to Beagles because of their popularity as a family pet, their friendly nature, and overall friendliness to everyone
+- Meagles are similar to beagles because of their popularity as family pets, friendly nature, and overall friendliness to everyone.

-- Boston Terriers have a similar lovable temperament to Beabulls, and also share a similar size
+- Boston terriers have a similar lovable temperament to beabulls and share a similar size.

-- Cheagles share a tight bond with their family and a high activity level with the Beabull
+- Cheagles share a tight bond with their family and a high activity level like the beabull.